porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 **Note:** Make sure while building your `Link` tags you keep the structure as in the example.
 The preload of the CSS file needs `rel="preload"` and `onload="this.rel="stylesheet"` to be loaded properly.

-Alternatively, you can copy the`<link>` tags from our example.
-Those are valid url´s and will be updated if anything changes.
+Alternatively, you can copy all tags you need from the example beneath.
+Those are valid url´s and we will updated the example if anything changes.

 **Note:** In this case you have to check our changelog and update your `preload links` if the cdn-address or the fonts change.